What happens to chromosome numbers during meiosis?

 The process by which the chromosome number is halved during gamete formation is meiosis.
 In meiosis, a cell containing the diploid number of chromosomes is converted into four cells, each having the haploid number of chromosomes. … The chromosomes of the two cells then separate and pass into four daughter cells.

-Why does the number of chromosomes stay the same in meiosis?
+Why is the chromosome number reduced in meiosis?

 Is the chromosome number doubled in meiosis?